alexbt/sample-docker-from-maven/README.md

 As you can see, instead of harcoding the values in the Dockerfile, I used maven properties.
 For this to work, I then need to use maven's ```filtering``` feature.
 In a perfect world, the ```docker-maven-plugin``` would support filtering.
-Perhaps it does and I could find a way to make work, I didn't want to lose any sleep on that: [spotify's open issue on this](https://github.com/spotify/docker-maven-plugin/issues/25)
+Perhaps it works with the other docker-maven-plugins, I didn't want to lose any sleep on that: [spotify's open issue on this](https://github.com/spotify/docker-maven-plugin/issues/25)

-so I simply used ```maven-resources-plugin``` to copy the Dockerfile into the target directory, while applying filtering.
+So I simply used ```maven-resources-plugin``` to copy the Dockerfile into the target directory, while applying filtering.
 This is why the ```docker-maven-plugin``` looks for the Dockerfile in ```target/docker``` instead of ```src/main/docker``` :
 ```
 <plugin>